 Meaning Of The Emerald Gemstone

 Emerald stones are most often considered to provide protection to the wearer; thus also the reason why these stones were buried with certain ancient Egyptians.
-Apart from protection, the Emerald stone is also often associated with immortality and rebirth, as well as longevity and good health.
+Apart from protection, the gemstone Emerald is also often associated with immortality and rebirth, as well as longevity and good health.
 At a certain time, Emerald stones were utilized to determine whether two lovers were truly in love or not.
 In Greek and Roman history, there are also mentions that it was once believed that Emerald stones brought about better vision.
 Furthermore, some civilizations also believed that the Emerald stones brought about power.

 Gifting Of The Emerald Gemstone

 Any person born in the month of May will appreciate a piece of jewelry that comes fitted with an Emerald, since this gemstone has been deemed their birthstone.
-Additionally, it should also be mentioned that the Emerald is considered a traditional gift for a couple’s 20th or 35th wedding anniversary.
+Additionally, it should also be mentioned that the Emerald gemstone ring is considered a traditional gift for a couple’s 20th or 35th wedding anniversary.

-The Emerald gemstone is a durable stone that is associated with youthfulness, immortality and longevity.
+Birthstone for may Emerald gemstone is a durable stone that is associated with youthfulness, immortality and longevity.
 The stone was admired by Cleopatra and some of its first mentions dates back to ancient Egypt.
 The Emerald stone is the perfect gift for any person who was born in May month, but can also be an appropriate gift as a wedding anniversary should a couple be celebrating their 20th or 35th anniversary.